Are You Covered by Workers Compensation if Injured at a Holiday Party or Company Event?

 Nov 20, 2019 | Compensability

-Being compensated for an injury sustained at work is one thing, but what happens if you get injured during your company holiday party or family picnic?
+Injured at a Holiday Party – Being compensated for an injury sustained at work is one thing, but what happens if you get injured during your company holiday party or family picnic?
+Would you be covered under workers’ compensation?
+The answer is…only if it’s mandatory attendance.

+Injured at a Holiday Party or Company Event?
 If the employer mandates the activity, an injury is probably going to be considered work-related.

-For example, if your employer says everyone has to be at the company picnic or a part of the intramural basketball or baseball teams, then your participation is considered work-related even if it’s off-hours or not on the premises.
+For example, if your employer says everyone has to be at the company picnic or a part of the intramural basketball or baseball teams, then your participation is considered work-related, even if it’s off-hours or not on the premises.

 If any part of the activity is considered optional or voluntary, then an injury will not be covered under workers’ compensation.
 Ultimately, the court will take into account whether the activity or event was mandated by the employer or voluntary.